 Optional: Hardware and Chrome Enterprise

-Many organizations that use Google Workspace also choose to purchase related items, such as Chromebooks, Google Meet hardware, Jamboard devices or Google Voice phone equipment.
-All of these devices and their related services may be connected to your organization’s Workspace account to be configured by a Workspace administrator.
+Many organizations that use Google Workspace choose to purchase related items, such as Chromebooks, Google Meet hardware, Jamboard devices or Google Voice phone equipment.
+These devices and their related services may be connected to your organization’s Workspace account to be configured by a Workspace administrator.

-SEE: All of TechRepublic’s cheat sheets and smart person’s guides (TechRepublic)
+SEE: Explore all of TechRepublic’s cheat sheets and smart person’s guides.

 What editions of Google Workspace are available?

-Below, is a detailed list of the editions offered; for pricing information, check out Google’s pricing page.
-Beyond the editions listed, Google also promotes Google Workspace for Government, Google Workspace for healthcare and Google Workspace for retail businesses, among others.
+Below is a list of the editions offered; for more detailed pricing information, check out Google’s pricing page.
+Beyond the editions listed, Google promotes Google Workspace for Government, Google Workspace for healthcare and Google Workspace for retail businesses.

 Most smaller organizations will choose one of these three plans: